usounds/StarryskyQueryEngine/README.md

 # Strrysky

-You can set up a custom feed server using Selfhost or Render.com
+You can set up a custom feed server using Render.com or selfhost.

 ## Usage